0

 These prebiotic sodas are usually just sparkling water with some flavoring added, plus some real or fake sugars added to make them taste sweet like soda.

-They usually either contain prebiotics in the form of insoluble (undigestible) plant fibers (inulin, jerusalem artichoke, etc) or they will contain some Apple Cider Vinegar.
+They usually either contain prebiotics in the form of insoluble (undigestible) plant fibers (inulin, jerusalem artichoke, etc) or they contain some Apple Cider Vinegar.

+Although apple cider is fermented it does not have the same qualities as fermented tea.
 And I haven't seen a company yet that discloses the amount of Apple Cider Vinegar in the beverage.
 Is it one teaspoon?
 Three?
 Who knows.

 So basically they are flavored sparkling waters posing as kombucha or near-kombucha with some plant fiber and/or apple cider vinegar of unknown amount.